metamn/gatsby-starter-mrui/README.md

 ## Features

-- Markdown support with Remark
+- Markdown support with Remark and MDX
 - Modular scale
 - Custom fonts
 - Theming with light and dark color schemes